 You can choose to stop email, telephone calls, addressed post and/or text messages directed to you personally from a selected charity or charities.
 For more information please visit https://www.fundraisingregulator.org.uk/the-fundraising-preference-service/

 If you are not satisfied with the way that we have dealt with your personal data, please let us know and we will try and resolve your concerns.
-If you are not satisfied with the outcome, you can make a formal complaint through our Complaints procedure.
+If you are not satisfied with the outcome, you can make a formal complaint through our Complaints Policy.

 If you are still not happy with our response, you have the right to complain directly to the Information Commissioners’ Office https://ico.org.uk Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
 Telephone: 0303 123 1113.